bscottm/elastic-lda/doc/design/SDD.md

 1. Create a corpus dictionary
     - Preprocess each document.

-        This includes removing stop words, eliminating hyphenation (if possible, this is hard to do), removing text that looks like chapter headers (whenever possible), singularizing plural words, etc. The result of this phase is the "bag of words" for each document.

     - Create a bijective mapping between each unique word in the corpus' documents to a number (identifier).
 2. Convert the corpus from its textual format into its corresponding numeric matrix format.
 3. Run the _LDA_ algorithm over the numeric matrix to generate the topic model **for that corpus**.
 4. Convert the numeric topic model matrix back into a human-readable form via the corpus dictionary.

+Preprocessing is the crucial step for generating the _LDA_ topic model.
+This includes removing stop words, eliminating hyphenation (if possible, this is hard to do), removing text that looks like chapter headers (whenever possible), singularizing plural words, etc. The result of this phase is the "bag of words" for each document.

 The Python-based [gensim] package provides a good introduction and examples on how to manually perform _LDA_ over a corpus. [gensim] does not perform any preprocessing; you have to build your corpus as a Python list of word lists before you execute _LDA_. [gensim] will handle converting your list of word lists into a corpus dictionary **after** you preprocess your documents.

 ## Use Cases

 1. The basic use case for this plugin is generating the topic models for a _type_ within an Elasticsearch _index_.

-   [Elasticsearch] provides a RESTful interface wherein _index_ and _type_ are the top two levels of a namespace that identify a group of documents, viz. `http://localhost:9200/index/type/document`.
+    [Elasticsearch] provides a RESTful interface wherein _index_ and _type_ are the top two levels of a namespace that identify a group of documents, viz. `http://localhost:9200/index/type/document`. _index_ is a related group of types; _type_ is a related group of documents.

-    The core idea is that an _index_'s _type_ provides documents that are the _LDA_ corpus for which a topic model is generated.
+    The core idea is that a document property inside an _index_'s _type_ identifies the _LDA_ corpus for which a topic model is generated or initially trained.

+    For example, assume that the data modeler or Elasticsearch developer has created an index called _bibdata_ for bibliographic data sets.
+Within the _bibdata_ index, there is a type called _journalPapers_, which contain journal paper information.
+The journal paper information has the abstracts of the bibliographic entries.
+This plugin's intended use is to generate the _LDA_-based topic models extracted from all of the documents stored within _bibdata/jornalPapers_ type.

-    The data modeler or Elasticsearch developer creates a mapping on a type, similar to how the [mapper attachments] [mapper-attachments] plugin operates:
+    To do this, the data modeler or Elasticsearch developer creates a mapping on a type, similar to how the [mapper attachments][mapper-attachments] plugin operates:

     ```javascript
-    PUT /test/myindex/mytype/_mapping
+    PUT /test/bibdata/journalPapers/_mapping
     {
-    	"mytype": {
+    	"journalPapers": {
     		"properties": {
     			"mytext": "string",
     			"lda_result" : { "type": "lda_topic_model", "origin": "mytext" }